ergildo/LPR-A-to-Be/README.md

 I provided a file **requests/request-colletions** on project´s root path which is a postman´s request collections with all endpoint requests.
 Import it on Postman and test the application solution.

 # Documentation
 Unfortunatly, I did not configure the swagger documentation on the API Gateway.
-So, it means if want to access the endpoints documentation you have to do individually for each microserves.
+So, it means if want to access the endpoints documentation you have to do it individually for each microserves.

 ### Events producer
 http://localhost:8081/swagger-ui.html